bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

 #### 4. Patron Authorisation (Access Rights and Privileges) *(added in 1.2.0)*

-Authorisation requests are initiated with a GET request to /lcf/1.0/patrons/{id-value}/authorisations
+A request for Authorisations for a specific Patron are initiated with a GET request to /lcf/1.0/patrons/{id-value}/authorisations.

 The response to a successful Authorisations request is a list of zero or more [AUTHORISATION entities](LCF-Dataframeworks.md#E13).

 Each AUTHORISATION entity within the list must state which authorisation is being granted.
 There is currently a controlled list (code list [AUT](LCF-CodeLists.md#AUT)) of common authorisations which can be used in an [AUTHORISATION entities](LCF-Dataframeworks.md#E13), although an implementation may extend this with custom [AUTHORISATION entities](LCF-Dataframeworks.md#E13).

-Implementations SHOULD only provide a list of [AUTHORISATION entities](LCF-Dataframeworks.md#E13) after a successful Patron Authentication (see above).
+Implementations SHOULD only provide a list of the Patron's [AUTHORISATION entities](LCF-Dataframeworks.md#E13) after a successful Patron Authentication (see above).
 As such this operation MAY be used for Patron authentication purposes.

 ```
 GET /lcf/1.0/patrons/{id-value}/authorisations